 Oldways African Heritage & Health.
 In response to increased rates of chronic disease in African American populations, Oldways created the African Heritage & Health program to help people improve health by reclaiming their heritage.

-– 63% lost weight during course (average 3.9 pounds); 31% saw a decrease in their blood pressure; 50% lost inches around their waist
+- 60% lost weight during course; 33% reduced their blood pressure by one stage; 52% lost inches around their waist

 Oldways Culinarias.
 Twice a year, Oldways organizes one-of-a-kind travel itineraries with the belief that the heart of a culture can be illuminated by exploring its food, wine, and culinary traditions.